Note: not all fields required to perform search

 Stuart Douglas "Jim" Gunn enlisted in the Army at 17 years old.
 Being too young to enlist, he used his brother's name and went by Jim during his time in the service.
 Stuart Gunn, being a Toronto native, served in the Royal Canadian Regiment during the Korean War.
 During his time in the Canadian Army, he was captured by Chinese forces and became a prisoner of war.
 He reflects on the memories of being a prisoner of war and the conditions of the camp.

-As a Battalion Intelligence Officer in the Royal Canadian Regiment (RCR), 2nd Battalion, Edward Mastronardi was responsible for the scouts and snipers.
+Edward Mastronardi, as a Battalion Intelligence Officer in the Royal Canadian Regiment (RCR), 2nd Battalion, was responsible for the scouts and snipers.
 Upon his arrival in Pusan with the 2nd Battalion, their first mission on the front line was to cut the Chinese main supply line to Manchuria and protect a local village just up the road.
-Edward Mastronardi describes the RCR troops attacking the Chinese defenses around Hill 467, as known as Kakul-bong, around the valley of Chail-li, but they were forced to withdraw after the Chinese outnumber the RCR.
-By October 1951, his company regiment was put to the test by taking position over looking the Samich'on River and attacked the Chinese position atop Hill 187 that could result in heavy casualties of his own men since they were leading the attack, but with the help of New Zealand and Australian armament, they headed full steam into battle without losing a single man in his group while breaking the Chinese.
-Edward Mastronardi believed that Canadians efforts exceeded the expectations of other countries efforts in holding the main line of resistance by describing that the Canadian soldier had a feeling of mutual dependence towards each other, and a responsibility to defend that at all cost.
-Upon Edward Mastronardi's return from the Korean War, he wrote, Mock The Haggard Face, that tells the Canadian War story by portraying the motivations and experiences of the soldier against the unknown enemy in the Far East.
+He describes the RCR troops attacking the Chinese defenses around Hill 467, also known as Kakul-bong, around the valley of Chail-li, but they were forced to withdraw after the Chinese outnumbered the RCR.
+By October 1951, his company regiment was put to the test when it took position overlooking the Samich'on River and attacked the Chinese position atop Hill 187.
+Though heavy casualties Mong his own men could have resulted since they were leading the attack, they headed full steam into battle with the help of New Zealand and Australian armament without losing a single man in his group while breaking the Chinese.
+He believes that Canadians' efforts exceeded the expectations of other countries efforts in holding the main line of resistance by describing that the Canadian soldier had a feeling of mutual dependence towards each other and a responsibility to defend that at all cost.
+He shares that when he returned from the Korean War, he wrote, Mock The Haggard Face, that tells the Canadian War story by portraying the motivations and experiences of the soldier against the unknown enemy in the Far East.
 A historical documentary was made called 28 Heroes, directed by Paul Kilback in 2013 for the infamous story, and received a nomination at the Canadian Screen Awards for Best History Document Program or Series.

 Bob Near, president of the Royal Canadian Regiment, has an extensive relationship with the Canadian veterans of the Korean War.
 A veteran himself, he dedicates his time to honoring the service of Canadian veterans and their service.
 He describes the role of Canadian forces during the Korean War.
 He also includes a description of a yearly military competition honoring the Canadian capture of Hill 187, including the capture of a Chinese Burp gun.
 In addition, he describes the importance of the Korean War at the time and now to the Canadian people.